fsamuel011/Arduino-Random-Number-Generator-OLED-Display/README.md

 # Arduino-Random-Number-Generator-OLED-Display

+September 29, 2021

-This is a [Viral Science](https://www.viralsciencecreativity.com/post/arduino-random-number-generator-oled-display) breadboard project.
+This is a [Viral Science](https://www.viralsciencecreativity.com/post/arduino-random-number-generator-oled-display) Arduino breadboard project.
 At the press of a button, the OLED display generates a random number.

 ![image](https://user-images.githubusercontent.com/93152842/190871977-1763f4cd-5117-45ac-a434-d19ebc2f8903.png)
 *Check out the [Youtube video](https://youtu.be/sF6vP_R9n7U) for a demo!*